dnbastos/myreads-react/README.md

 > Student Project #5 during Front-End Development Nanodegree Program at Udacity.

+The MyReads project is an app where you can search and organize books, working like as your personal shelf.
+The books can classified by I `want to read`, `currently reading` and `Read`.

-The purpose of this project is to demonstrate understanding of the basic structure and operation of a React-based app.
+The first purpose of this project is to demonstrate understanding of the basic structure and operation of a React-based app.
 This is the final assessment project for Udacity's React Fundamentals course.

 ## Instructions

-* install all project dependencies with `npm install`
+* Install all project dependencies with `npm install`
-* start the development server with `npm start`
+* Start the development server with `npm start`
 * With the server running, you can view in the browser: `http://localhost:3000`

 ## Important